-Young’s second nonfiction book, Bunk: The Rise of Hoaxes, Humbug, Plagiarists, Phonies, Post-Facts, and Fake News, won the Anisfield-Wolf Book Award in Nonfiction, was a finalist for the National Book Critics Circle Award and the PEN/Jean Stein Book Award, was longlisted for the National Book Award, and was named a New York Times Notable Book, a New York Times Book Review “Editors’ Choice” selection, and a “Best Book of 2017” by NPR, the Los Angeles Times, Dallas Morning News, Atlanta Journal-Constitution, Smithsonian, Vogue, the Atlantic, Nylon, BuzzFeed, and Electric Literature.
+Young’s second nonfiction book, Bunk: The Rise of Hoaxes, Humbug, Plagiarists, Phonies, Post-Facts, and Fake News, won the Anisfield-Wolf Book Award in Nonfiction; was a finalist for the National Book Critics Circle Award and the PEN/Jean Stein Book Award; was longlisted for the National Book Award; and was named a New York Times Notable Book, a New York Times Book Review “Editors’ Choice” selection, and a “Best Book of 2017” by NPR, the Los Angeles Times, Dallas Morning News, Atlanta Journal-Constitution, Smithsonian, Vogue, Nylon, BuzzFeed, Electric Literature, and the Atlantic.

 Young is the editor of nine other collections, including the anthology African American Poetry 1770–2020: 250 Years of Struggle & Song.
 He is series editor and wrote the introduction and forward for Unsung: Unheralded Narratives of American Slavery & Abolition.

 He is a member of the American Academy of Arts and Sciences and was named a Chancellor of the Academy of American Poets in 2020.
-In March 2021 he was voted into the American Academy of Arts and Letters, and in May he was elected as a Fellow of the Society of American Historians.
+In 2021 he was voted into the American Academy of Arts and Letters and was elected as a fellow of the Society of American Historians.